Click here to view video.

 Most dentists work 4 or 5 days a week.
 Some work evenings and weekends to meet their patients’ needs.
 Most full-time dentists work about 40 hours a week.
 They may have their own practice or be part of a dental or medical group.

-Employment of dentists is projected to grow 16 percent from 2012 to 2022, faster than the average for all occupations.
+Overall employment of dentists is projected to grow 19 percent from 2016 to 2026, much faster than the average for all occupations.
 The demand for dental services will increase as the population ages and as research continues to link oral health to overall health.